Students: end your school day with a payday

 As a full-time student, you can file for just $39.99 + filing fee.† Find an office near you, or let our Online Tax Software handle all the changes for you.

-* Average is based on all student returns prepared at H&R Block company owned locations in Canada during January 2nd to May 1st, 2017 for the 2016 tax year for regular tax returns.
-The average refund amount calculated for students was over $1,210 for students who were entitled to a refund; cannot be guaranteed and varies based on each individual tax situation.
-Not everyone gets a refund..
+* Average is based on all student returns prepared at H&R Block company owned locations in Canada during January 1st to April 30th, 2019 for the 2018 tax year for regular tax returns.
+The average refund amount calculated for students was over $1,106 for students who were entitled to a refund; cannot be guaranteed and varies based on each individual tax situation.
+Of all students who filed their taxes in a company owned H&R Block location 85% had a positive refund amount.

 †Valid for Basic, Typical or Intermediate return preparation only.
-Pricing subject to change without notice.
-Filing fee ranges from $7.99 to $25 depending on filing method chosen.
 To qualify, student must present either (i) a T2202A documenting 4 or more months of full-time attendance at a college or university during the applicable tax year or (ii) a valid high school ID card.
-Students pay $99.99 + Filing Fee for Advanced or Complex return.
+Students pay $99.99 + filing fee for Advanced or Complex return.
 Valid only at participating locations.
-Instant Refund™ service not included.
+H&R Block Instant Refund™ service not included.
 See hrblock.ca for details.